ferdjoukh/ATL-UTF/ATLMetrics/docs/tranformations-folder.md

 ### MTname.infos

-This file may contain a short summary about the model transformation:
+This file contains a short summary about the model transformation:

 - Name
 - Module name